Tesco’s Launches Donation Scheme As They Look To Tackle Food Waste

 FareShare FoodCloud is the result of a unique three-way partnership bringing the charity, social enterprise and commercial sectors together.
 FareShare brings its knowledge of the UK charity food redistribution market and its experience of providing food.

-FoodCloud brings its knowledge of the and online applications needed to connect businesses with surplus food.
+FoodCloud brings its knowledge of the technology and online applications needed to connect businesses with surplus food.
 Tesco brings the people and technology required to deliver a reliable and well-managed programme, and is the first retailer to invest in, and roll out, FareShare FoodCloud.

 Rachel Finn, Head of Community Food Programmes at Tesco said: